sushankindroji/posture-corrector/README.md

 # posture-corrector

-if u want to run open vs code and
+if u want to run, open vs code and clone repo then

 cd backend